Miles Koules

-Miles Koules (born June 25, 1994) is an American professional ice hockey winger who is currently an unrestricted free agent.
-He most recently played for the Binghamton Devils of the American Hockey League (AHL).
-He previously played for HIFK in the Finnish top tier league Liiga.
+Miles Koules (born June 25, 1994) is an American former professional ice hockey winger and film producer.
+He has played for the Binghamton Devils of the American Hockey League (AHL) and for HIFK in the Finnish top tier league Liiga.
 Internationally, he has represented the United States at the World U-17 Hockey Challenge.

+Koules is the founder of Koulest Productions, a film production company where he partnered with his father Oren Koules.